Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Generalities

-Note that $E_g$ is a half plane in the hyperbolic plane, and in particular it is convex.
+Note that $E_g$ is a half-plane in the hyperbolic plane, and in particular it is hyperbolically convex.
 Assume first that some $t_\alpha$ is actually contained in $\Gamma$ and let $\alpha$ be minimal with this property.
 Let $\Gamma_0$ be the subgroup of $\Gamma$ generated by $t_\alpha$.
 Then according to \cite[Definition 5.6]{CarolineSeries} we can take $\Fscr$ to be the \emph{Ford domain}

 with